How can we help you?

 The first element is a link to the meeting in Beenote.
 At the time of the meeting, the guests will only have to click on the link to be instantly in the meeting.
 They will also be able to go to the meeting via their Beespace.

-Second element contained in the email is the electronic invitation that will be used to update the guests’ electronic agenda, if desired.
+The second element contained in the email is the electronic invitation that will be used to update the guests’ electronic agenda if desired.

 Since emails are used to integrate the Beenote meetings into the guest calendars, you must always send an email when a meeting schedule is changed.

 So, remember that when sending the invitation, you will have the opportunity to add an additional comment, which will be included in the invitation email.
 This is a possibility to indicate the latest guidelines for preparing for the meeting.

 Finally, if you want a specific action to be taken before the meeting is held (for example, preparing statistics to be presented), Beenote offers integrated task management that will allow you to assign this task to the person in charge.
 She will receive an email notification, and the task will be assigned to his Beespace.